-I ask this question as I prepare for another Monday morning radio show of shock and horror.
-Let's recount the recent misery:
+I ask this question as I prepare for another Monday morning radio show.
+Let's recount recent misery:

 Coup killings in Turkey

 Where does it stop?
 We are all hurting.
 I can feel it in the calls on the air.
 I can feel it in the Pokemon people flooding Wicker Park just now (I did a Facebook video - where do all of these people come from?)
 Sometimes it's tough to turn on the microphone.